 London Transport Museum

 Diana, Princess of Wales Memorial Fountain

-From cheap budget places to stay to luxury 5 star suites see our special offers for hotels, including Best Western Phoenix Hotel from 32% off.
+From cheap budget hotels to luxury 5 star hotels see our deals for hotels, including Hilton London Kensington Hotel from 38% off.